CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-stupid-story-splitting.md

 The concept of story splitting is simple enough.
 Your engineering manager wants you to go "faster"; really what he's asking for is more story points per sprint.
 The way to achieve this isn't actually to "code faster", since we're limited in how fast we code by a multitude of things.
 The real answer is to give your manager more insight into what you're doing at any given point in time.
-This is achieved by taking your current work and splitting it into more bit-sized chunks that are easily digestible.
+This is achieved by taking your current work and splitting it into more bite-sized chunks that are easily digestible.
 Yum.
 But how do you accomplish this?

 After trying to split stories for about a year and a half seriously now, and very much failing.
 I had a kind of "AHA!" or